Chiefs to take on Eagles in Super Bowl LVII

 The Kansas City Chiefs will play the Philadelphia Eagles in Super Bowl LVII.

-The Chiefs outlasted the Cincinnati Bengals in the AFC Championship Game on Sunday, 23-20.
+The Chiefs outlasted the Cincinnati Bengals in the AFC Championship game 23-20 on Sunday.

 Playing on an injured ankle, Patrick Mahomes put his team on his back when they needed it most.
 The game was tied 20-20 with less than a minute left in the fourth quarter when Mahomes scrambled to put the Chiefs into field goal range.